 Obvious challenge: the typical diameter of double-stranded DNA is only ~2 nm so standard technology is not good enough to control the orifice diameter.
 In teh following we wil call the orifice "nanopore".
-For along spatial resolution molecules one would also require the nanopore as short as possible.
+For resolution along spatial molecules one would also require the nanopore as short as possible.
 One solution is silicon-based nanotechnology.